Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains the three key modes and their use cases, and implies when to use this tool for keying.
-It does not explicitly state when not to use it, but the context is clear.
+The description explains when to use it (for keying performers/logos/sources) and details behavior when source/background are omitted.
+It does not explicitly state when not to use it or provide alternatives, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.